Two ex-NFL players suit up for Congress and leave partisanship on the field

 Allred pulled off one of the Democrats' signature wins on Election Day, besting longtime GOP Rep. Pete Sessions of Texas.
 Gonzalez ran a campaign that didn't garner as much attention but was impressive in its own right as he handily defeated a Trump acolyte in the primary and then won the Ohio seat that belonged to Republican Rep. Jim Renacci.

 They join a handful of ex-pro football players to make their way to Congress.
-Most successful politically among them was Jack Kemp, a longtime GOP lawmaker who was once a vice-presidential nominee who died in 2009.
+Most successful politically among them was Jack Kemp, a longtime GOP lawmaker who was once a vice-presidential nominee.
+He died in 2009.

 Listening to Allred and Gonzalez discuss their goals and each other, it'd be hard to tell they were on different teams.